ganeshramg/Sudoku/README.md

 ![](sudokugrid.png)

 The Sudoku grid consists of 9 outer boxes and each outer box consists of 9 inner boxes.
 Sudoku contains 81 inner boxes in total, and can be filled with numbers from 1 to 9 such that, no number gets repeated inside an outer box, in the row and in the column.
-So, to generate a random sudoku everytime, I considered the below arrangement. __The red rectangle__ is the row0 of the three outer rows and __the green vertical rectangle__ is the col0 of the three outer columns. __The small red rectangle__ is the row0 of the three inner rows and __the green square__ is the col0 if the inner columns.
+So, to generate a random sudoku everytime, I considered the above arrangement. __The red rectangle__ is the row0 of the three outer rows and __the green vertical rectangle__ is the col0 of the three outer columns. __The small red rectangle__ is the row0 of the three inner rows and __the green square__ is the col0 if the inner columns.
 So every element in the sudoku can be represented of the form **sudoku\[ROW][COL]\[row][col]**  This is a 3x3x3x3 matrix.

 ## Initialization, Randomization, Reshaping, Rotation and Arrangement